Invitation to Submit Expressions of Interest for Joint Access to PRACE and XSEDE Resources by Collaborating Teams

 PRACE and XSEDE are major Research Infrastructures, providing peer reviewed access to high-end HPC resources and services in Europe and the US, respectively.
 PRACE and XSEDE have a very successful collaboration on joint organization of an annual HPC Summer School and we are now exploring options to extend our efforts to other activities that effectively support collaborating research teams spanning the US and Europe.
 This can include, but is not limited to the provisioning of interoperable services, and/or the issuance of a joint call for allocations requests which would annually award resources for a fixed period of 12 months to support projects that are judged to require them and to be able to utilize them to make significant advances in their fields.

-The collaboration between PRACE and XSEDE builds on previous joint activities by DEISA and TeraGrid, who initiated the EU US Summer School.
+The collaboration between PRACE and XSEDE builds on previous joint activities by DEISA and TeraGrid, which initiated the EU US Summer School.

 The XSEDE Senior Management Team and the PRACE Board of Directors invite Expressions of Interest for such joint activities by PRACE and XSEDE to provide a better understanding of the level of demand, the scientific justifications and the best way to establish and structure solutions to support them.